cashubtc/nuts/XX.md

 - `receiver_stage1`
 - `sender_stage1_refund`

-The `channel_secret` is the raw 32-byte HMAC key. `retry_counter` starts at `0` and increments through `255`; its decimal representation uses base-10 ASCII without leading zeros.
+The `channel_secret` is the raw 32-byte HMAC key.
 Interpret `r_candidate` as an unsigned big-endian integer.
-It is valid only when `1 <= r_candidate < n`, where `n` is the secp256k1 group order; it MUST NOT be reduced modulo `n`.
-The first valid candidate is used.
-If all 256 candidates are invalid, channel construction fails.
+If `1 <= r_candidate < n`, where `n` is the secp256k1 group order, it is used directly; it MUST NOT be reduced modulo `n`.
+Otherwise, retry once with raw byte `0xff` appended to the original `message`.
+If that candidate is also invalid, channel construction fails.

 The selected scalar is then applied directly to the relevant party's pubkey, with BIP-340 parity handling, to derive the blinded pubkey.